sneharane588/Maleria-Detection-on-Image-Dataset-Using-Machine-Learning-and-OpenCV/README.md

 4. Get the 4 areas of lagest encountered countours.
   ( for uninfected cell image, there will be only 1 countour i.e. cell boundary )

-5. Store the data obtained into the SCV file.
+5. Store the data obtained into the CSV file.
    The dataset looks like this :

    ![maleria-data](https://user-images.githubusercontent.com/19407823/94339271-4c0af880-0016-11eb-925c-80252418b7d6.PNG)